Petworth House and Park

 Rebuilt in 1688 from the original manor house and modernised in the 1870's, Petworth House, now a National Trust property, has been the home of the Percy family, the Earls of Northumberland.
 Petworth also has a 700 acre Deer Park which boasts the largest herd of Fallow Deer in the country.

-Petworth is home to an impressive collection of art works including 19 oil paintings by JMW Turner who visited Petworth frequently in the 1820s, some of his work features Petworth and the parkland.
+Petworth House is home to an impressive collection of art works including 19 oil paintings by JMW Turner who visited Petworth frequently in the 1820s, some of his work features Petworth and the parkland.
 There are also paintings by Van Dyck, carvings by Grinling Gibbons and Ben Harms and much more.

-The great State Rooms at Petworth are highly decorated with art works, carvings and statues, underlining the family's wealth and connections to Royalty.
+The great State Rooms at Petworth House are highly decorated with art works, carvings and statues, underlining the family's wealth and connections to Royalty.

 The Carved Room as the name suggests has intricately carved wood panelling, by Dutchman Grinling Gibbons, and numerous portraits lining the walls including King Henry VIII at the centre above the fireplace.